Raghu Dixit: Concerts

 Spring Fest at IIT Kharagpur, MANZAR at Institute of Chemical Technology, the Shrewsbury Folk Festival, at the Sardar Patel Vidyalaya in New Delhi and at MVJ College of Engineering in Bangalore.

 In 2010, he appeared on BBC TV's Later... with Jools Holland which led to one of his songs becoming an instant download hit, and since then he has made several appearances at festivals in the UK and in Europe.
 In the early months of 2011, he gave a concert as part of London South Bank's 'Alchemy' Festival.
 He also visited the Andrew Marr Show to perform "Waiting for a Miracle" for a Raghu Dixit Session on BBC Radio 3.

 In April 2012, he performed for Queen Elizabeth II of the United Kingdom and Prince Philip, at a Diamond Jubilee Pageant marking 60 years since her accession to the throne in 1952.

 In 2024, he performed at Bangalore Times concert.
 In 2024, he performed at the 2024 Summer Olympics.

 Personal life

-Raghu Dixit grew up in Mysore to a Kannadiga mother and Tamil Brahmin father.
-He did a master's degree in microbiology and worked briefly in the industry.
+Raghu Dixit was born on 11 November 1974 in Nasik, Maharashtra.
+His father was K. S. Dwarakanath, a Tamil Brahmin, and mother Malini, a Kannadiga.
+His only sibling is brother and musician Vasu Dixit.
+Raghu grew up in Mysore.
+He obtained a master's degree in microbiology from University of Mysore and worked briefly in the industry.

+Dixit was first married to dancer Mayuri Upadhya from 2005 to 2019.
+In 2025, he married Varijashree Venugopal, a flutist.

 Dixit was accused of hugging and kissing an unidentified singer after an ad hoc recording while he was signing her cheque, which was made public by Chinmayi Sripada, a friend of the singer, on 10 October 2018 on Twitter.
 In response, Dixit issued an apology on Twitter that same day that he completely misread the situation and that he would apologise to the singer again in public.